Dani-1-2/user.js/README.md

+This is an arkenfox fork which doesn't clear all the data once the browser is closed and disables letterboxing.
 ### 🟪  user.js
 A `user.js` is a configuration file that can control Firefox settings - for a more technical breakdown and explanation, you can read more in the [wiki](https://github.com/arkenfox/user.js/wiki/2.1-User.js)